 At around 11:20 am, the RRF formed up at Nui Dat.
 The South Vietnamese district chief gave permission for the Australians to attack the village, and ordered civilians to evacuate.
 As the Australians advanced towards the village, they saw enemy soldiers moving to take up firing positions and soon came under RPG fire.
 The decision was made to conduct the sweep the town from east to west.
 The town was laid out in a grid pattern, more or less on axis of east/west, so with the Centurions leading the formation, flanked by APCs with mounted infantry the sweep commenced from the main route to the east of the town, through the grid-pattern streets, towards the west.
-The image at top right shows the form up points of the four armoured callsigns: 21C, 22, 21 and 22B
+The image (see image Battle of Bin Ba: 2) shows the form up points of the four armoured callsigns: 21C, 22, 21 and 22B

 The formation was slow-moving, as it seemed the enemy was firing from just about every house.
 It soon became clear that there was more than just two platoons of Viet Cong.
 In reality, the village was being held by 1st Battalion, 33rd North Vietnamese Army Regiment, (1/33 NVA) which was well equipped with anti-armour weapons.
 The RPG-7 rounds, it was found, were capable of penetrating even Centurion armour.
 Troops were soon ordered out of the village amid concerns they might be ‘stuck in the middle of the village’ and surrounded by the enemy.
 B Company 5RAR was mobilised from Nui Dat to support troops as they regrouped for a second sweep of the village.

 During the action, air support and artillery support proved invaluable.
 Recconaissance from Army helicopters was able to identify enemy concentrations in the village and in the surrounding rubber plantations while a light fire team (two aircraft) of RAAF helicopter gunships – callsign Bushranger – were very effective in providing air support as infantry and armour re-organised for the second sweep.
 The RAAF crews did well to also cover the tanks which were immobilised by anti-armour fire and which were at risk of being overrun.
-The image bottom right shows a RAAF Iroquois approaching Binh Ba from the south a few months after the battle.
+The image (see image Battle of Bin Ba: 3) shows a RAAF Iroquois approaching Binh Ba from the south a few months after the battle.
 The layout of the village can be seen quite clearly as well as the surrounding rubber plantation.

 With the re-org of infantry and armour conducted the second sweep was to commence, this time from west to east, and this time with infantry dismounted.
 Further armoured callsigns joined the battle to replace the tanks that were disabled in the first sweep.
-The image at bottom left shows callsign 24A with dismounted infantry conducting the second sweep.
+The image (see image Battle of Bin Ba: 4) shows callsign 24A with dismounted infantry conducting the second sweep.
 It was soon clear that tank support was critical in clearing the houses and reduce the possibility of hand-to-hand combat.